 ACMG CNV Classification wizard

-The ACMG CNV Classification wizard is located in the Evidence section of the Variant page.
+The ACMG CNV Classification wizard is located in the Evidence tab of the Variant page.
 It is available for tagged genomic variants.

-The tool automatically scores sections 1, 2, 3, and partially scores sections 4 and 5 of the ACMG/Clingen guidelines, including the full PVS1 calculation required for intragenic variants.
-All the relevant data is summarized in an accessible table.
+The tool automatically scores sections 1, 2, and 3, and partially scores sections 4 and 5 of the ACMG/ClinGen guidelines, including the full PVS1 calculation required for intragenic variants.
+All relevant data is summarized in an accessible table.

 This tool is designed to save significant review time, reducing manual effort by up to 75–90% (ASHG 2020 abstract).